fatemerhmi/convertXMLtoCSV/README.md

 Now you can use this CLI tool through your command line.

 **Usage:**
+Usage: convertxmltocsv [OPTIONS] XML_FILE

+Options:
+  -o, --output-dir PATH    Path to the output directory.
+  -c, --column-based TEXT  'attr' for setting attributes as columns,
+                           'tag' for setting tags as columns.

+  -v, --value TEXT         'tag' for settting tag as a column value,
+                           'text' for setting text as the column value,
+                           'attr' for settting attrib for a column value

+  -a, --attr TEXT          The attribute name that its value is going to be
+                           the column names or values.

+  --help                   Show this message and exit.
+**Running the samples:**
 sample1:
 `convertxmltocsv samples/sample1.xml -c attr -v text -a name -o samples/`